FollyMaddy/scraper-tools/README.md

 Use :

-Get your desired directory's from --the archive-- !
+Educational script on how we can get files from --the archive-- !

 How to run :